Licensed Mental Health Counselor, LMHC

 Race and cultural identity

-Nirmala Bijraj is a Licensed Mental Health Counselor with an office in Queens, New York.
+Nirmala Bijraj is a Licensed Mental Health Counselor with two offices in Queens, New York.
 She sees clients navigating a wide variety of challenges including anxiety, depression, relationships, and life transitions.
 Additionally, she enjoys supporting clients of diverse cultural backgrounds, particularly second generation immigrants, exploring cultural, racial, and ethnic identity issues.
 Drawing from personal and professional experience, she is passionate about helping clients bridge family dynamics and develop their own identity while maintaining cultural and personal values.

 Nirmala’s style is eclectic, taking an individualized approach to sessions depending on each client’s unique concerns.
 She draws from principles of cognitive behavioral therapy (CBT) and humanistic therapy to best support each individual.